Chinese Canadians in Greater Vancouver: Education

-In 2007 that significant Chinese populations are located in all Greater Vancouver school districts.
+In 2007, there are significant Chinese populations are located in all Greater Vancouver school districts.

 Vancouver School Board (VSB) schools are all integrated, with many school populations now predominantly Chinese-ethnic in composition.
 Private schools are also integrated, whether privately chartered or Catholic church-run.
 Chinese-language courses are available in most schools, and are popular with non-Chinese students, although regular curriculum instruction is in English.
 The VSB has basic courses in Cantonese.

 In 1998 a group of parents of Chinese origins asked the VSB to establish a new school.
 The school board opted not to establish the school.
 The requested school would have used school uniforms, assigned more homework than other public schools, and, in the words of Paul Yee, author of Saltwater City: Story of Vancouver's Chinese Community, "bring in discipline" and "back-to-basics subjects".

 As of 2012 there are Chinese-language schools in Vancouver that teach both Mandarin and Cantonese languages.
 In the 1980s and 1990s Cantonese was, in almost all Chinese-language schools in the city, the only variety taught.

 The University of British Columbia has a continuing studies Mandarin program.
 Vancouver Community College has introductory Cantonese courses.
 Langara College has continuing studies Cantonese classes for adults and Mandarin classes for children.

 Most principals of Vancouver public schools circa the 1920s did not feel that it was necessary to segregate Chinese students from non-Chinese, therefore segregation was not a common occurrence in Vancouver public schools.
 The Vancouver CBA made efforts to dissuade school administrations from segregating Chinese students.

 The Chinese Patriotic School, established by the Empire Reform Association, was Vancouver's first Chinese school.
 In the early 20th century, the Chinese-language schools in Vancouver were the Wenhua Xuexiao, the Chinese Public School of Vancouver, the Jinhua School, the Kwong Chi School, the Canton School (Guangdong Xuexiao), and two other schools.
 There was also the Oi-kwok Hok-tong School in New Westminster.
 Several supplementary schools teaching the Chinese language had been established in the Vancouver area by the 1920s and 1930s, with the number being eleven at one point in time.